SimBoex/HW2/README.md

 ## Script descriptions

 - **ADM_Homework_2.ipynb**
-*It is the notebook where there is all the code to analyse the data.*
+*It is the notebook where there is all the code needed to analyse the data.*

 Jupyter notebook viewer:
 https://nbviewer.org/github/SimBoex/HW2/blob/main/ADM_Homework_2.ipynb